NotBrianZach/bzaBook2AQuiz/README.md

   - Voice Input Toggle: use talon to allow voice input?
   - (not sure how want to implement, probably not in loop) Narrate Title & Summary toggle: 1.a also rewrite the title & summary in character voice prior to all other queries (after user has confirmed them)

-## Query Workflow:
-- 1.a query user w/default options,
-- 1.b send query to gpt3 print response,
-- 3.a parting thoughts from gpt3, record a log of all questions & answers

 ## Quiz Workflow (Default):
 - 1.a. query gpt3 to generate quiz, print quiz, query user for answers
 - 1.b. query gpt3 for "grade", explain "wrong" answers
-  - default workflow
-- 3.a parting thoughts from gpt3, record a log of all the summaries and quizzes
+- 1.c. record a log of all the summaries and quizzes

 ## Options & Defaults (readingList.json):